lstwoMODS/lstwoMODSInstaller/README.md

 > [!WARNING]
 > This installer is obsolete and will no longer be maintained.
+Use the [website](https://lstwomods.github.io) instead.

 # lstwoMODSInstaller
 Program to install and update [lstwoMODS](https://github.com/lstwo/lstwomods) and its dependencies and install and manage Custom Items.